pgodsalve/Dr-Chris-Godsalve/README.md

 ## Thoughts, by John Morrison

 Chris Godsalve was the most amazing and wonderful friend.
 He was instrumental in encouraging me to continue with studies in maths and physics, generally over a few beers.
 Without that I I’d never have continued but simply because of him I went on to PhD so I owe much of the best things in my life to him.
 I saw you in Edinburgh when you were very little Philippa, probably too early for you to remember.
 It was so funny as your dad was incredibly flexible and could imitate you biting your toenails!

 In school I used to demonstrate respiration to the kids.
-Bicycle pump and tube used to inflate sheep's lungs.Once, things went a bit wrong.
+Bicycle pump and tube used to inflate sheep’s lungs.
+Once, things went a bit wrong.
 On removing the tube to allow deflation the vocal cords were activated.
 MMMeeehhh!
 A few kids looked wobbly and took off.
-The rest were shouting 'Again Again!''
+The rest were shouting ‘Again Again!’’
 Had a few beers with Chris that night.
 He loved it and wished he was there.

+Chris was always someone I have looked up too and later in life when I went to my first international conference in Utah he again had pioneered the route.
+Utah is a ‘dry’ state.
+That didn’t stop Chris!
+He had already been on the ground and sussed everything out.
+He found ‘The Dead Goat Saloon in Salt Lake City’.
+Check that out online.

+‘It was tucked away in the basement of a building at the back of Arrow Press Square in the heart of downtown Salt Lake City — and that only stoked its popularity.
+You practically needed a map to find The Dead Goat Saloon down a dark alleyway.
+It was as if only cool people would know about the place.16 Feb 2016.’

+It’s gone now but Chris found it working probably only by sense of smell.
+Years after his trip when myself and Joe Crayston arrived there in 1996 I asked many of the indigenous Mormons where it was.
+We were met with frowns rather than the traditional bright smiles and they walked on by.
+Joe didn’t believe me over the legend but we pursued and finally found it!
+Chris didn’t say how completely wild the place was.
+They had genuine cowboys and girls with guns in holsters line dancing getting very drunk.
+I can imagine Chris joining in.
 We are all going to miss my mad mentor Chris.
 One of the most amazing, intelligent and fun of people to ever walk the Earth.

 # Blog